Syakhisk/proxmox-minikube-knative/README.md

 ## Terminologies

 - **Serverless System** - A system that uses Knative as the serverless platform, and the system is deployed on the Kubernetes cluster that is hosted on the Proxmox server.
 - **Conventional System (Standalone)** - A system that is deployed on the Proxmox server.
-The system will have 5 web servers and 1 load-balancer/reverse-proxy server.
+The system will have 5 web services and 1 load-balancer/reverse-proxy server.

 ## Technology Used